 Located on the Panagitsa hill near the Mycenae citadel and dated between 1350 and 1330 BCE, the Agamemnon Tomb is a massive dome-like structure with an entrance similar to the Lion Gate.

 The Agamemnon Tomb owes its name to its discoverer Heinrich Schliemann, who assumed that the tomb was built for King Agamemnon of the Trojan war fame.
 There is no evidence to suggest that it indeed belonged to him.
 In fact, the monument was built well before his time period.

 The dome-like structure similar to the Agamemnon Tomb is known as a bee-hive tomb because of its resemblance to a beehive.
 It is also known as the tholos tomb.
 The beehive tombs were prevalent in Peloponnese in the late bronze age.

 This monument was referred to as Treasury of Atreus by the Greek traveler Pausanias who visited this site in the 2nd century CE.

 It has a remarkable entrance with a long passageway and a doorway similar to the Lions Gate in design.
 The lintel above the door is a massive stone weighing about 120 tons.
 The triangular space above the lintel is empty but might have housed some sculptures.

 The passageway is long with a wall on each side.
 The shape of most of the stones is rectangular.
 There are some are polygonal stones, though.

-The stones were cut precisely to fit the wall perfectly despite the differences in their sizes, and it appears no mortar was used to bind them.
+The stones were cut precisely to fit the wall perfectly, and despite the differences in their sizes and shapes, it appears no mortar was used to bind them.
 As you can see in the image below, some of the stones on these walls are massive.